dotnet/AspNetCore.Docs/aspnet/fundamentals/file-providers.rst

 File Provider Abstractions
 --------------------------

 File Providers are an abstraction over file systems.
 The main interface is :dn:iface:`~Microsoft.Extensions.FileProviders.IFileProvider`. ``IFileProvider`` exposes methods to get file information (:dn:iface:`~Microsoft.Extensions.FileProviders.IFileInfo`), directory information (:dn:iface:`~Microsoft.Extensions.FileProviders.IDirectoryContents`), and to set up change notifications (using an :dn:iface:`~Microsoft.Extensions.Primitives.IChangeToken`).
-These types wrap the ``System.IO.File`` type (for the physical provider), scoping all paths to a directory and its children.
-This scoping limits access to a certain directory and its children, preventing access to the file system outside of this boundary.
-The embedded provider doesn't have directories; it wraps embedded resources and uses namespaces instead of directories.

 ``IFileInfo`` provides methods and properties about individual files or directories.
 It has two boolean properties, ``Exists`` and ``IsDirectory``, as well as properties describing the file's ``Name``, ``Length`` (in bytes), and ``LastModified`` date.
 You can read from the file using its ``CreateReadStream`` method.

 File Provider Implementations
 -----------------------------

 Three implementations of ``IFileProvider`` are available: Physical, Embedded, and Composite.
+The physical provider is used to access the actual system's files.
+The embedded provider is used to access files embedded in assemblies.
+The composite provider is used to provide combined access to files and directories from one or more other providers.

 PhysicalFileProvider
 ^^^^^^^^^^^^^^^^^^^^
 The :dn:class:`~Microsoft.Extensions.FileProviders.PhysicalFileProvider` provides access to the physical file system.
+It wraps the ``System.IO.File`` type (for the physical provider), scoping all paths to a directory and its children.
+This scoping limits access to a certain directory and its children, preventing access to the file system outside of this boundary.
 When instantiating this provider, you must provide it with a directory path, which serves as the base path for all requests made to this provider (and which restricts access outside of this path).
-In an ASP.NET Core app, you can instantiate a ``PhysicalFileProvider``` provider directly, or you can request an ``IFileProvider`` in a Controller or service's constructor through :doc:`dependency injection </fundamentals/dependency-injection>`.
+In an ASP.NET Core app, you can instantiate a ``PhysicalFileProvider`` provider directly, or you can request an ``IFileProvider`` in a Controller or service's constructor through :doc:`dependency injection </fundamentals/dependency-injection>`.
 The latter approach will typically yield a more flexible and testable solution.

 To create a ``PhysicalFileProvider``, simply instantiate it, passing it a physical path.
 You can then iterate through its directory contents or get a specific file's information by providing a subpath.